vahidv/pdp/README.md

 pdp implemented design patterns with most famous real world scenarios so you can learn them by very quick look at codes.

+:muscle: :muscle: clone it, read each design pattern codes and then change it to your example :muscle: :muscle:

 > list of patterns:

 * Creational Patterns